phasewalker18/ReaControl24/README.md

 ## Customisation

 A starting Reaper.OSC file is provided with some basic mappings to the OSC address schema.
 Feel free to add to this as required by your preferences or any new good mappings.
-Please share anything that proves useful.
+Please share (by commit to this repo) anything that proves useful.
 The schema is determined by the control24map.py file, each 'address' attribute being appended to the path for the relevante control.
 Use the attribute 'CmdClass' to identify the python class that will define the handler for the control.
+In this way you can implement more complex logic in a python class over and above the 'duh send this address' default.
 Other attributes determine how the tree is 'walked' according to the binary received from the desk.
 Byte numbers are zero origin, the first denotes the actual command:
     ChildByte       which byte to look up to find the next child ChildByteMask   apply this 8 bit mask before lookup